-In 2014, Terrapin Bright Green classified fractals under the biophilic design pattern 'Complexity and Order', as to indicate "rich sensory information that adheres to a spatial hierarchy similar to those encountered in nature".
+In 2014, Terrapin classified fractals under the biophilic design pattern 'Complexity and Order', as to indicate "rich sensory information that adheres to a spatial hierarchy similar to those encountered in nature" which engenders restoration from mental fatigue, stress recovery, enhanced creativity, relaxation and excitement.
 Today we recognize that fractals, can span beyond a single pattern to help characterize form, light, sound, and even spatial characteristics.